Narrator: Laurence Lerner

 Doney: Okay.
 And what was Madison like in 61?
 And what were your first impressions of the campus and of the community?

 Lerner: Okay.
-After I spoke to Bayrd Still and he got me admitted, I came to Madison to visit.
+As I said earlier, after I spoke to Bayrd Still and he arranged got me admitted, I came to Madison to visit.
 I was shell-shocked that I was accepted, but it turns out it was not very difficult to get admitted to Wisconsin in those days.
-A friend of mine whom I’d met in the fifth grade was en route to the Air Force Academy dropped me off in Madison and I stayed at the Madison Inn on Langdon Street.
+A friend of mine, whom I’d met in fifth grade, was driving to the Air Force Academy to teach.
+He dropped me off in Madison and I stayed at the Madison Inn on Langdon Street.
 Madison was very empty.
 My first impression of Madison was a very, very sleepy town.
 I probably went to the history department office.
 I remember looking for a place to live.
 I was in the UW Commons having dinner while I was still living at the Madison Inn.
 I think it was my second day in town.
 I met a mathematician from Peoria, Illinois.
 He became my roommate at the University Club and that’s where I lived the first two or three years in Madison.
-I later moved to Fiedler Lane, which was out near the Beltline, in a very new, modern apartment.
-After my marriage we lived on Chamberlin Avenue, near the President’s house, and across the railroad tracks from the experimental farm and the ice cream store.
+I later moved to Fiedler Lane, which was out near the Beltline, in a new, modern apartment.
+After my marriage we lived on Chamberlain Avenue, near the President’s house, and across the railroad tracks from the experimental farm and the ice cream store.

 Doney: (laughs) Yes.

-Lerner: It was also very interesting; everyone had a group.
+Lerner: Madison was also very interesting; everyone had a group.
 People were focused on dormitories or fraternity life.
 The graduate students, at least the graduate students in American history, had the State Historical Society where everyone gathered.
-That created my nucleus of people I dealt with on a daily basis.
+That created the nucleus of people I dealt with on a daily basis.
 I was fortunate; due to my residency at the U Club I was able to meet a broader swatch of the graduate student population.
-The history grad students, especially the Americanists had difficulty in meeting grads in other departments.
+The history grad students, especially the Americanists, had difficulty meeting grads in other departments.

 Of course, you always could meet people at the bars.
 For a quick drink there were always the State Street establishments, filled with undergraduates.
 If you were a TA that could prove awkward as your students could end up being your drinking buddies.
 As a result, many grad students who were in long-term residence (beyond MAs) gravitated toward bars that were away from the State Street nexus.